iceagefromsid/mpar8377-tracker1/README.md

     -

 References:
-- Pop-Up Window: chat got was used alongside WS3 Schools to build the pop-up window.
+- Pop-Up Window: chatgpt got was used alongside WS3 Schools to build the pop-up window.
 The prompt given was as follows "please build a pop-up window which will house the following functions:" (with the functions currently within the window.).
--
+- Storing of Data: Generative AI was used alongside personal research to implement the storing of data and the following usage of said data. prompt = "please show me a way to store user input data and then to use it."